Why choose us?

 Writing and Formatting Your CV for Job Boards

-With Job Board software becoming increasingly sophisticated, it's imperative that you rewrite your CV with the Internet in mind - having a great CV and a great career is no longer enough.
+With Job Board software becoming increasingly sophisticated, it's imperative that you re-write your CV with the Internet in mind - having a great CV and a great career is no longer enough.
 You must ensure that your CV is loaded with appropriate keywords and skill words to enable your CV to be found!
 You may also be interested in our keywords guide for CVs.

 Getting your CV savvy for the digital age

 CV parsing software, used by many of the leading recruiters, extracts your personal details and address from your CV automatically and populates their recruitment database.
-Therefore to give it the best chance of success (and ultimately your best chance of success) place your name, address, Date of Birth, telephone numbers, etc. at the top of your CV.
-Your postcode is imperative as the software determines the best placed candidates using ‘postcode lookup’ processes.
+Therefore, to give it the best chance of success (and ultimately your best chance of success), place your name, address, Date of Birth, telephone numbers, etc. at the top of your CV.
+Your postcode is imperative as the software determines the best placed candidates using 'postcode lookup' processes.
 A neat little cheat would be to use the postcode of your employers, university and references to trick less sophisticated software into bringing your CV up as a result.

-We also have a complete guide on how to make the most out of your CV
+We also have a complete guide on how to make the most out of your CV.

 Search jobs